 - Available for on GNU/Linux, macOS, and Windows.
 Mobile and web coming soon!

 - Search for stations by country, languages, and tags.

 - Save stations to the library.

-Odio is free but not open source.
-That not withstanding, it is available in the snap store so you can easily download it and check it out for yourself.
+This one is free but it’s not open source.
+That notwithstanding, it’s available in the snap store so installation is easy.

-Alternatively, run the following commands on your Linux distribution to install Odio.
+Alternatively, run the following commands on your Linux distribution to install Strimio.

 ----------- On Debian/Ubuntu ----------- $ sudo apt update $ sudo apt install snapd $ sudo snap install strimio ----------- On Fedora ----------- $ sudo dnf install snapd $ sudo snap install strimio

 Which app do you use to stream radio channels?
 And how does it compare to Strimio?
 Take the app for a test drive and tell us what you think about it in the comments section below.